“What if we only raise half of what we planned?”

 Not every decision needs a scenario.
 Here’s when they’re worth the two minutes it takes to set one up.

 Fundraising decisions.
 Model different raise amounts, valuation terms, and round types.
-See how a $2M priced equity round at $8M pre-money valuation (the company’s value before the investment) compares to a $1.5M SAFE with a $10M cap.
+See how a $1.5M seed at $8M pre-money compares to a $250K raise that keeps you leaner but with less dilution.
+Petal’s Strong Seed and Lean Round scenarios show both paths.

 Economic downturns.
 Model a scenario where your sales cycle doubles and churn increases by 3 percentage points.
 How many months does that cost you?
 Do you need to cut somewhere to survive?